 Why accounts get disabled

 Our algorithm looks for common characteristics of spam and fraudulent accounts.
-For instance, an account with “Proton Mail Support” in the display name(new window) will likely be disabled because it is impersonating an official contact.
+For instance, an account with “Proton Mail Support” in the display name(nueva ventana) will likely be disabled because it is impersonating an official contact.
 This is just one example.
 We combine dozens of other parameters, which we cannot disclose.
-We do not (and cannot) scan messages, which are end-to-end encrypted(new window).
+We do not (and cannot) scan messages, which are end-to-end encrypted(nueva ventana).

-We also review reports of spam, abuse, bulk and scripted signups, as well as harassment from other users, including those submitted through our report phishing(new window) feature.
-We will disable any accounts found to violate our Terms and Conditions(new window).
+We also review reports of spam, abuse, bulk and scripted signups, as well as harassment from other users, including those submitted through our report phishing(nueva ventana) feature.
+We will disable any accounts found to violate our terms and conditions(nueva ventana).

 Sometimes a legitimate account may be identified by the system as abusive and disabled.
 This may happen soon after the account was created, which means that our anti-abuse system automatically disabled it.
 Other red flags that may lead to false-positives include multiple reports of abuse regarding the same account.
 In these cases, we need to block accounts quickly before spammers can use them to harass or scam other users.